traderjoe-xyz/smol-joes/README.md

 **SVG Renderer**: This contract will take every part of the token `seed` and convert the corresponding RLE encoded images into SVG `rectangles`.\
 **NFT Descriptor**: This contract will take the SVG image, encode it into a `base64` string, add the rest of the metadata and then encode again to `base64`.
 This is what will be returned by `tokenURI()`.

+There is three different types of Smol Joes that can be built:
+- Originals: Ugraded Smol Joe V1.
+Each V1 token will have it's corresponding Original, described by the `_getOriginalsArtMapping` function (set by the owner).
+There is only one corresponding `Trait` that contains the full image.
+- Luminaries: Upgraded unique Smol Creep.
+Each token will be randomly assigned when the V1 is burned.
+Each Luminary can be assigned once of course, so the `_luminariesAvailable` array have been introduced.
+There is only one corresponding `Trait` that contains the full image.
+Each Luminary also belong to one of the 10 Brotherhood (see the `Brotherhood` enum in `ISmolJoeArt`).
+- Smol: Rest of the collection.
+Can be generated infinitely.
+Each Smol image is the superposition of the following traits: Background, Body, Shoes, Pants, Shirt, Beard, Hair/Cap/Head, Eye accessory, Accessory.
+First, a random Brotherhood will be assigned to the token.
+Then, one asset of each trait type will be picked ***within this brotherhood***.
+The final image will be the superposition of all the assets.

 ## Testing

 This project uses both `Hardhat` and `Foundry`.
 Tests are using Foundry.